falkenber9/falcon/README.md

 FALCON enables an exact determination of the current network load and the identification of bottlenecks.
 This information can be used to predict the achievable data rate of an additional subscriber by purely observing the current activity.
 Based on this criterion, congestion situations can be detected and avoidance strategies can be applied, e.g. switching to another network or postponing delay-tolerant transmissions.

-Based on [srsLTE library][srslte], the software can be run on a plain x86 general-purpose PCs with any compatible SDR.
+Based on [srsLTE][srslte] library, the software can be run on a plain x86 general-purpose PCs with any compatible SDR.